MarinaBSA/movieApiApp/readme.md

 ## About me
 Hello there!
 I'm **Marina** and I'm currently learning iOS Development.
-I built this app in order to practice what I've learned from [@SeanAllen](https://github.com/sallen0400)'s Take Home Project Course .
+I built this app in order to practice what I've learned from Sean Allen's [@SeanAllen](https://github.com/sallen0400) Take Home Project Course.

 This app is built 100% programmatically which means *no storyboards* and it also uses *UIKit*.